oss-apps/split-pro/README.md

 ### 8) Recurring transactions

 Recurring expenses require a PostgreSQL database with the `pg_cron` extension.
 We publish a prebuilt Postgres image with `pg_cron`; example usage is in [docker/prod/compose.yml](docker/prod/compose.yml).
 If you use another database, you must enable the extension and adjust configuration.
+A non-superuser database role is supported when `pg_cron` is preinstalled; see [docker/README.md](docker/README.md).
 See [docs/RECURRING_TRANSACTIONS.md](docs/RECURRING_TRANSACTIONS.md).

 ### 9) Bank transaction integration